Improved Benevolent and Protective Order of Elks of the World: Membership

-In 1979 the Improved Elks had approximately 450,000 members.
+In 1979, the Improved Elks had approximately 450,000 members.
 In the early 21st century, they have 500,000 members in 1500 lodges around the world.
 Like other fraternal associations in the United States, both black and white, the Improved Elks have been dealing with declining membership as older members die.
-Younger people face a different world, and seem less inclined to join such associations, sometimes preferring explicitly political or professional associations related to work.
+Younger people face a different world, and seem less inclined to join such associations that purposefully discriminated against women and also require religious belief.

 Ritual

 Just like the BPOE, the Improved Elks have kept much of their original ritual intact.

 Benefits and philanthropy

 The Improved Elks in the United States sponsor scholarship programs, youth summer computer literacy camps, help for children with special needs, and extensive community service activities.